Theodosia of Constantinople: Martyrdom

-Sainthood
+Veneration

 Following the Triumph of Orthodoxy over iconoclasm, she was recognized as a martyr and saint, and her body was kept and venerated in the church of Hagia Euphemia en to Petrio, in the quarter named Dexiokratianai, named after the houses owned here by one Dexiokrates.
 After the beginning of the fourteenth century, the church was renamed for her, and may correspond to the mosque of Gül.
 A gate in the sea walls of Constantinople, the Gate of Hagia Theodosia (Turkish: Ayakapı) was named after her church.
 It corresponds to the modern neighborhood of Ayakapı, along the Golden Horn.

 Theodosia became one among the most venerated saints in Constantinople.
-She is invoked particularly by the infirm, her fame increased by the recovery of a deaf-mute in 1306.
+She is invoked particularly by the infirm, her fame increased by the miraculous recovery of a deaf-mute in 1306.

-The Catholic Church celebrates her memorial on its original date of 18 July, while the Eastern Orthodox and Eastern Catholic Churches transferred her commemoration to 29 May.
+The Roman Catholic Church celebrates her memorial on its original date of 18 July, while the Eastern Orthodox Church and Eastern Catholic Churches transferred her commemoration to 29 May.